Cerebellum-Realtime/server/README.md

 ### Running the server in production

-For production, this server is dockerized and its' image is used in our AWS CDK infrastructure deployment.
+For production, this server is dockerized and its image is used in our AWS CDK infrastructure deployment.

 Note: While deploying the AWS infrastructure in the CDK, the environment variables needed in the server will be added automatically during deployment.